GetSafariTours

 2. The "Hidden" Cost: Concession Fees

-This is where the comparison flips.
-The Serengeti fee above is only for entry.
-If you stay at a lodge or camp inside the Serengeti (which 99% of visitors do), you must also pay a nightly Concession Fee of approximately $60-$70 per person.
+This is where the comparison shifts.
+The Serengeti fee above covers only park entry.
+If you stay at a lodge or camp inside the Serengeti (which 99% of visitors do), you must also pay a nightly concession fee of approximately $60–$70 per person.

 The True Daily Cost: